University College London Courses

 History of Art

-• All other History of Art courses are only open to students who are majoring or minoring in History of Art and who are accepted into the History of Art department.
+• All other History of Art courses are only open to students who are accepted into the History of Art department.

 • This is a continuous independent studio programme supported by tutorials and seminars.
-If admitted, students must take all courses within Slade.
+If admitted, students must take all courses within the Fine Art department.

-• In addition to their studio work, students will attend courses in history and theory of art.
-The Slade also organises a series of Contemporary Art Lectures featuring distinguished speakers from both the UK and overseas.
+• In addition to their studio work, students will attend courses in History and Theory of Art.
+The department also organizes a series of Contemporary Art Lectures featuring distinguished speakers from both the UK and overseas.

-• Applicants must choose one of three concentrations: Painting, Sculpture, and Fine Art Media (including photography, print, film, video, sound, and electronic media).
+• Applicants must choose one of three concentrations: Painting, Sculpture, or Fine Art Media (including photography, print, film, video, sound, and electronic media).
 Note your area of focus on the course selection form.

 Enrollment Process

-University College London does not pre-register any students for any classes.
-UCL will review your course preferences listed on your application, but you will register for classes only when you arrive on campus.
+University College London does not pre-register any students for any courses.
+UCL will review your course preferences listed on your application, but you will register for courses only when you arrive on campus.
+Your department may reach out to you directly to discuss course eligibility and registration.

 • Supplemental course fees may apply - see below.